hydroshare/hydroshare/README.md

 `

 ### restart all services
-_will use interactive terminal/shell logging that does not allow further input_ `
+_will use interactive terminal/shell logging that does not allow further input because -d flag is not used_ ` docker-compose down docker-compose up
-docker-compose down
-docker-compose up